ashah03/ashah03.github.io/index.md

 ---
-layout: post
+layout: page
-title: Welcome to my website!
+title: About Me
+permalink: /
 ---

 My name is Adit Shah, and I am an 11th grade student at the Athenian School.
 Here are some useful links about me: